Minnesota State Law Library Continuing Legal Education Programs

 - Registration: Please register using this webinar registration form.
 After registering, you will receive a confirmation email containing information about joining the meeting.

-- CLE Credit: One elimination of bias CLE credit will be applied for.
+- CLE Credit: One ethics CLE credit will be applied for.

 - Registration: Please register using this webinar registration form.
 After registering, you will receive a confirmation email containing information about joining the meeting.